 Amy Hodgkin - Private Tutor in London

 I have always loved studying maths and physics and find tutoring in these subjects especially worthwhile.
-I tutor alongside studying; I graduated with a first in Engineering Science from Oxford in 2019.
-I came in the top 5% of my class and was awarded with the Head of Department's Prize for Excellent Performance.
-I start a PhD in aeronautics, working on simulating floating wind turbines, at Imperial in October.
+I tutor alongside studying; I am currently doing a PhD in aeronautics, working on simulation of wind turbines, at Imperial.
+I graduated with a first in Engineering Science from Oxford in 2019 where I came in the top 5% of my class and was awarded with the Head of Department's Prize for Excellent Performance.
 I have been tutoring in maths and sciences since I was at school and have been tutoring weekly for the past two years.
 I have experience helping students from ages 12+ to university level but am especially interested in helping with exam preparation and admissions tests for ages 16+.

 Subjects I Teach